James V. Cordova Ph.D

-Tatiana Gray is a fourth year graduate student in Clinical Psychology.
+Tatiana Gray is a fifth year graduate student in Clinical Psychology.
 She received her B.A. in Psychology from the University of Colorado at Boulder in 2009 and her M.A. in Psychology from Clark University in 2013.
 Tatiana’s research interests focus on examining couples communication patterns, specifically the transition out of a conflict conversation.
 She is also interested in relationship well-being and exploring the factors that contribute to strong and healthy romantic relationships.

 Matt is a third year doctoral student in the clinical program, and works with Dr. James Córdova.
 His research interests include understanding how environmental challenges affect relationship dynamics (and vice-versa), incorporating tools from social cognition to under-stand processes of change in couples, and best practices for data-driven approaches to treatment.